How to leave your California residency?

 Yes, it's possible to live in California temporarily without being considered a resident for tax purposes.
 Here's how:

-1. Employment or short-term tasks: You can work in California or be there for a short period to complete a job, a transaction, or contract work without being considered a resident, as long as you are domiciled outside of California.
+1. Contract employment or short-term tasks: You can work in California or be there for a short period to complete a job, a transaction, or do contract work without being considered a resident, provided you are domiciled elsewhere.
 However, you are still required to pay taxes on income for services performed in California during your stay.

 2. Less than nine months stay: If you stay in California for less than nine months, you may not be considered a resident.
-However, staying for more than six months usually leans towards residency presumption, so it's crucial to be cautious about the duration of your stay.
+However, staying for more than six months usually creates a presumption of residency, so it's crucial to be cautious about the duration of your stay.

 3. Maintaining domicile elsewhere: It's essential to maintain your domicile (permanent home) outside California and ensure that your stay in California is for a temporary or transitory purpose, like a vacation or a short-term job.